-To be able to perform this difficult job, nurses need to be trained up in a wide variety of disciplines; after all, they can be called upon to be experts on everything from broken bones and contagious diseases through to trauma, addiction and personality disorders.
-Learning how to be a nurse can require a serious commitment of time, effort and energy.
+To be able to perform this difficult job, nurses need to be trained in a wide variety of disciplines.
+They can be called upon to be experts on everything from broken bones and contagious diseases through to trauma, addiction, and personality disorders.
+Learning how to be a nurse can require a serious commitment of time, effort, and energy.

-Nursing courses are designed to give you the skills, knowledge and confidence you need to thrive in any health- relating industry, including paediatrics, midwifery and mental health nursing.
-Each nursing course is taught by industry professionals and has been approved by the Australian Qualifications Framework (AQF), which means your qualifications will be recognised Australia-wide.
+Nursing courses are designed to give you the skills, knowledge, and confidence you need to thrive in any health- relating industry.
+Some health industries include pediatrics, midwifery, and mental health nursing.
+Each nursing course tafe is taught by industry professionals and has been approved by the Australian Qualifications Framework (AQF).
+This means your qualifications will be recognised Australia-wide.

-Whether you’re interested in a midwifery course, an enrolled nurse course or a multi-year nursing degree, courses offered through TAFE span the entire spectrum, so you’re sure to find a program to suit your needs.
+Whether you’re interested in a midwifery course, an enrolled nurse course or a multi-year nursing degree, you’re sure to find a program to suit your needs.
 Not only can you count on getting the most up-to-date nursing skills available, but your options will include both in-class and online nursing courses, many of which are eligible for financial assistance.

-Certificate level courses can provide a thorough introduction to the industry and are perfect for those interested in roles such as nursing assistant, wards person or patient care assistant.
-Most certificates can be completed in 12-18 months, with many including a practical work placement, making each course a great first step towards meeting your nurse registration requirements.
+Certificate level nursing courses can provide a thorough introduction to the industry.
+This is perfect for those interested in roles such as nursing assistant, wards person or patient care assistant.
+Most certificates can be completed in 12-18 months, with many including a practical work placement.
+Each course is a great first step toward meeting your nurse registration requirements.

-If you have your heart set on a career as an enrolled nurse, diploma level courses will have you on the right track.
-A Diploma of Nursing, for example, will cover everything from anatomy, physiology and wound management to palliative care and medication administration, so you’ll emerge ready to work in a hospital, aged care facility or almost any other setting.
+If you have your heart set on a career as an enrolled nurse, a diploma of nursing online will have you on the right track.
+A Diploma of Nursing will cover everything from anatomy, physiology and wound management to palliative care and medication administration.
+You’ll emerge ready to work in a hospital, aged care facility or almost any other setting.

-Those interested in working as a registered nurse will need to complete a Bachelor of Nursing, which involves a detailed study covering courses that include, respiratory health, injury prevention and metabolic, mental and immunological health.
+Those interested in working as a registered nurse will need to complete a Bachelor of Nursing.
+This involves a detailed study covering courses that include, respiratory health, injury prevention and metabolic, mental and immunological health.
 Your bachelor program will also include a professional work placement where you get to put all that theory and knowledge into practice.

 If you’re considering a career in nursing there has never been a better time to get trained up, as Australia has seen a significant increase in demand for qualified nurses in recent years.
 The number of people is expected to grow very strongly over the next few years, with an estimated 147,000 job openings.

-No matter how far you’d like to go with your nursing education, you can count on there being plenty of opportunities once you graduate, particularly if you’re interested in aged care nursing as this is one of Australia’s most in-demand jobs at the moment.
-Nurses who are up to speed on the latest technology can also expect to do well, as technology is already impacting everything from implants and transplants to health service delivery.
+No matter how far you’d like to go with your nursing education, you can count on there being plenty of opportunities once you graduate.
+In particular, if you’re interested in aged care nursing as this is one of Australia’s most in-demand jobs at the moment.
+Nurses up to speed on the latest technology can also expect to do well, as technology is already impacting everything from implants and transplants to health service delivery.